ideasman42/the_joy_of_life_drawing/book.rst

 colours in need of  replacement, ..drawing briskly and thoughtfully while my brother slept, but was gradually being disturbed by my early morning  activity.......is my earliest drawing memory.

 I was just 4 years of age.
-Half a century plus later, I still rise at 4 to 4.30 am and write, draw, ead and or paint, It's my  favourite time of the day and a peaceful time to explore thought through colour, tone and line.
+Half a century plus later, I still rise at 4 to 4.30 am and write, draw, read and or paint, It's my  favourite time of the day and a peaceful time to explore thought through colour, tone and line.
 Figure drawing happened at home in my spare time, and at school.
 Drawing was more a part of our day as photocopied hand outs were years away.
 BP (British Petroleum & COR) colouring books were in vogue in 1956, as were the annual